How can a Psychologist help people with disabilities?

 Psychologists may assist people with disabilities in a variety of presenting issues.
 Some include:

-We use evidenced based interventions to assist people to achieve their goals and outcomes.
+We use evidence-based interventions to assist people in achieving their goals and outcomes.
 This may vary depending on the reasons that people are seeking assistance.

 Want to find out more?
 Feel free to contact us on 6381 0071 to see how we can help you or your family member.